-- Provide high level of safety with trains running at close headway ensuring continuous safe train separation and for bidirectional working. - Eliminate accidents due to driver passing Signal at Danger by continuous speed monitoring and automatic application of brake in case of disregard of signal / warning by the driver. - Provides safety and enforces speed limit on section having permanent and temporary speed restrictions. - Improve capacity with safer and smoother operations.
-Driver will have continuous display of Target Speed / and other information in his cab enabling him to optimize the speed potential of the track section.
+- Provide high level of safety with trains running at shorter headways ensuring continuous safe train separation. - Eliminate accidents due to driver passing Signal at Danger by continuous speed monitoring and automatic application of brake in case of disregard of signal / warning by the driver. - Provide safety and enforce speed limit on the sections having permanent and temporary speed restrictions. - Improve capacity with safer and smoother operations.
+Driver will have continuous display of Target Speed in his cab enabling him to optimize the speed potential of the track section.
 It provides signal / speed status in the cab even in bad weather. - Increased productivity of rolling stock by increasing line capacity and train speeds, and enabling train to arrive at its destination sooner.
-Hence more trips will be possible with the same number of rolling stock. - Improve maintenance of Signalling and telecommunication equipments by monitoring system status of trackside and train born equipments and enabling preventive maintenance.

-Signalling & Train Control system on the line shall be designed to meet the required headway during peak hours.
-Radio for CBTC shall work in License free ISM band.
+Hence more trips will be possible with the same number of rolling stock. - Improve maintenance of Signalling and Telecommunication equipment by monitoring System status of trackside and train borne equipment and enabling preventive maintenance. - Signalling & Train Control System on the line shall be designed to meet the required headway during peak hours. - For monitoring inside train saloon, signaling system shall provide radio transmission media to transfer live streams to OCC controller on large video screen & MMI. - To avoid any accident at platform, Integrated Passenger Gate shall be provided, which will be a barrier between the track and platform accessible to passengers.
+Signalling and Rolling Stock interfaces shall be provided for Passenger Gate System.